Wildhoney/Memoria/README.md

 From the above code &ndash; as seen in <strong>example/index.html</strong>, Memoria will be looking for an `object` called `Memoria.Observer.Choice`.

  * `data-memoria-input` &ndash; name of the delegator class to handle the callbacks;
- * `data-memoria-event` &ndash; on which event to respond to the element;
+ * `data-memoria-event` &ndash; on which event(s) to respond to the element;
  * `data-memoria-name` &ndash; name of the input for when it's stored in `localStorage`;

-If it's necessary, you can also specify multiple events with `data-memoria-event` by separating them with a comma.
+If it's necessary, you can also specify multiple events with `data-memoria-event` by separating them with a comma &ndash; don't worry about whitespace, Memoria will trim that for you.

 ```html
 <div class="options"